Amo-Addai/real-estate-blockchain-dapp/README.md

 ### Database
 DApp uses [Sequelize](http://docs.sequelizejs.com/) for database manipulation.
-Project is preconfigured to use PostgreSQL.
+Project is preconfigured to use PostgreSQL for storing some data that does not require decentralization.
 To connect to the database setup environmental variable **DATABASE_URL** in format:

 ```
 DATABASE_URL = "postgres://<user>:<password>@<host>:<port>/<database_name>"
 ```

+**NOTE:** You can download [POSTGRES](https://www.postgresql.org/download/) right here.
 **IMPORTANT:** Postgres should have [POSTGIS](https://postgis.net/) extension installed.
-And you should enable it in your database by running:
+And you should enable it in your database by running this SQL query:

 ```sql
 CREATE EXTENSION POSTGIS;
 ```
+Or, you can download and add it as an extension with the **Stack Builder** during the installation process.
 Database is automatically synchronized with Models definition.

 ### Run